Dubai FAQ Emirates Airlines Dubai Rugby Sevens

 The first Dubai Rugby 7s tournament was in 1970 with Emirates sponsorship starting in 1988.
 In 1996 the Dubai Rugby 7s hosted the qualifying round of the Rugby Sevens World Cup and in 1999 Dubai became the first location for the annual IRB Sevens World Series.
 In 2005 over 150 teams took part with a large number of social teams from countries around the Gulf and Middle East.
 Main sponsor is Emirates Airlines which explains the name of the event - and the Emirates International Trophy for the winners of the Dubai Rugby Sevens.

-Usually New Zealand and Fiji are expected to dominate the Sevens in Dubai, and in 2007, NZ won against Fiji in a hard fought final, the first time one of the two teams has won since 2002.
-In 2006, NZ lost against South Africa in the final.
-In 2005 Fiji knocked the kiwis out in the semi-finals and then went on to lose by only 2 points to England in the final.
+New Zealand and Fiji are usually in the Dubai Sevens spotlight with at least one of the two teams in the final every year from 1996-2007.
+However, that run was broken in 2008 when England beat NZ in the first semi-final 21-19, and South Africa stunned Fiji, and the crowd, with a dramatic drop goal in extra time to win the second semi-final with a score of 10-7.
+In 2007, both teams made it into the final with NZ beating Fiji in a hard fought match, the first time one of the two teams had won since 2002.
+In 2006, NZ lost against South Africa in the final, at the end of a day of torrential rain which turned the grounds and carpark into a mudbath.
+In 2005 Fiji knocked the Kiwis out in the semi-finals and then went on to lose by only 2 points to England in the final.

 World Sevens Series